5. Stress Harms.

 Pessimistic thinkers also tend to explain good events away, attributing success to luck or something else outside of their control.
 These cognitive explanations fall along a continuum, and research has shown that consistent pessimistic explanations are associated with an increased likelihood of depression, anxiety, hopelessness, and helplessness.
 If left unchanged, this mindset undercuts mental strength and resilience.

 Henry Ford said, “If you think you can or if you think you can’t, you’re right.”
-The way you think influences your emotions and the way you act under stress and pressure.
-Stay tuned for strategies to help you reduce the impact of these unhelpful mindsets
+Negative thinking influences your emotions and the way you act under stress and pressure.
+Hence, building resilience is important to reduce the impact of negative patterns of thinking.

 Written by: Paula Davis Originally appeared on: Psychology Today Republished with permission